If you’re visiting northern Vietnam, you absolutely must take a Hanoi to Ninh Binh day trip.

 Although the citadel itself is gone, many landmarks, monuments, temples, pagodas, and gates remain and are definitely worth seeing.

 The most important spots in Hoa Lu are the two temples paying homage to the emperors who ruled from Hoa Lu.
 The first and biggest temple is the King Dinh Temple.
-This temple is nestled over 200 steps up in the mountains behind in the citadel complex and offers great views over the citadel and valley.
+This temple is nestled over 200 steps up in the mountains behind the citadel complex and offers great views over the citadel and valley.
 There are also three rooms of shrines inside the temple.

 Then, stop by the smaller but also beautiful King Le Temple complex near the King Ding temple in Hoa Lu.
 Like King Dinh, this temple is divided into 3 shrines, to show reverence for these ancient kings.